sonatype-nexus-community/vscode-iq-plugin/README.md

 Without such a commit comment, commits to the `master` branch will cause a build failure during the release process due to an attempted to reuse an existing version number.

-To avoid such build failures without preforming a release, be sure your commit message includes `[skip ci] `.
+To avoid such build failures without performing a release, be sure your commit message includes `[skip ci] `.

 ## The Fine Print